xmos/lib_audio_dsp/doc/lib_audio_dsp.rst

 lib_audio_dsp includes common signal processing functions optimised for the xcore, such as:

-* biquads and FIR filters
+* biquads and FIR filters.
-* compressors, limiters, noise gates and envelope detectors
+* compressors, limiters, noise gates and envelope detectors.
-* adders, subtractors, gains, volume controls and mixers
+* adders, subtractors, gains, volume controls and mixers.
 * delays and reverb.

 These can be combined together to make complex audio pipelines for many